williams-joseph/git-version-control-basics/README.md

-Thanks for the clarification!
-Here’s the updated explanation that reflects you're simulating **both Tom and Jerry** as **one Git user** on a single Ubuntu machine:

----

 # Git Version Control Basics

 This is a simple HTML/CSS/JS portfolio website used to simulate Git collaboration between two developers: **Tom** and **Jerry**.